sijnstra/agon-projects/hexdump/README.md

 # strings

-Usage: `strings [-nX] <file>`
+Usage: `hexdump <file>`

-A simple `mos` utility to extract strings from any file.
+A simple `mos` utility to dump the content of any file, with columns showing file location, hex contents and printable characters.

-The option -nX is used to specify the minimum string length.
-If not specified, the minimum string length is 4.
-Supports values of X from 1 to 99.